-One way of getting a sense of the Bunting Road campus is to book a meal at the Hotel School, now at its new venue in Auckland Park.
-A R20-million donation from hotel tycoon Sol Kerzner helped the School of Tourism and Hospitality find its home.
-A view of the gas works compliments the modern, stylish complex, which has four kitchens, two 60-seater restaurants, a bar, a wine and demonstration room, two conference facilities, a cigar room, computer laboratories, 17 lecture rooms, a library and an auditorium.
+One of the Auckland Park Campus flagship institutions is the Hotel School, the result of a R20-million donation from hotel tycoon Sol Kerzner that helped the School of Tourism and Hospitality find its home.
+The modern, stylish complex has four kitchens, two 60-seater restaurants, a bar, a wine and demonstration room, two conference facilities, a cigar room, computer laboratories, 17 lecture rooms, a library and an auditorium.
 In this hub students are trained across the disciplines of the hospitality industry.

 All faculties also offer both undergraduate and postgraduate programmes.